vippsas/vipps-woocommerce/README.md

 You can read about how WooCommerce Subscriptions and WooCommerce Memberships work together [here](https://docs.woocommerce.com/document/woocommerce-memberships-subscriptions-integration/).

-## How can I get help if I have any issues?

-For issues with the plugin you can submit an issue on GitHub or ask on the support forum on wordpress.org.
-For other unrelated issues you should [contact Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md).

 ## Where can I use Vipps?

 Vipps is only available in Norway at the moment and only users who have Vipps will be able to pay with Vipps.

 ## How can I test that the plugin works correctly?

 If you have access to the Vipps test environment you are able to use the test mode by setting the `WC_VIPPS_RECURRING_TEST_MODE` constant in `wp-config.php`.
 See the [getting started](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md) guide for details about how to get started using the test environment.

 Vipps does not offer test accounts for regular users of the plugin but you can still penny-test the plugin by sending a small amount of money like 1 or 2 NOK using your production keys.
 You can then refund or cancel the purchase afterwards.

 ## Why do I have to capture payments for physical products manually?